afonsomatos/cli-parser/README.md

 That should be enough to get you started.

-Be sure to check `/examples/` for some for some tests and snippets of working code.
+Be sure to check `/examples/` for some tests and snippets of working code.
 The source code `cli-parser.js` has very detailed comments, take a look if you have some trouble.

 License